Urszula Sipińska

-Urszula Sipińska (born September 19, 1947) is Polish singer-songwriter, architect and writer.
+Urszula Sipińska (born September 19, 1947) is a Polish singer-songwriter, architect and writer.
 Within twenty years of her musical career she earned numerous hits in Poland, including "Zapomniałam", "To był świat w zupełnie starym stylu", "Są takie dni w tygodniu", "Chcę wyjechać na wieś" and "Mam cudownych rodziców".
 She has won many awards and performed in Poland and abroad.
 At the turn of the 1980s and 1990s, Sipińska ended her singing career, focusing on architecture and writing.